tjvantoll/www.tjvantoll.com/source/_posts/2012-06-10-browser-css-parsing-discrepancies.markdown

 /* foo is an invalid value for the float property and should be ignored */
 ```

 These are just a sampling of what is specified.
-The above rules are well documented and consistenly followed by all browsers.
+The above rules are well documented and consistently followed by all browsers.
 Unfortunately that is not the case as we get into more complicated scenarios.

 ### Malformed Strings in CSS